 Map of the full Newark Earthworks Complex included in “Ancient Monuments of the Mississippi Valley” compiled by Ephraim Squier and Edwin Davis published in 1848.

 The Octagon portion of the Newark Earthworks highlights the depth of planning and connection to the broader patterns of the universe embedded in the construction of Hopewell Ceremonial Earthworks.
 The Octagon is aligned with the lunar cycle and every 18.6 years the moon rises directly through the passageway linking the Observatory Circle and the Octagon.
-Each aspect of these earthwork complexes was created and designed with intention and care, a testament to the genius, cooperation, and devotion of the American Indian peoples who created them thousands of years ago.
+Each aspect of these earthwork complexes was created and designed with intention and care, a testament to the genius, cooperation and devotion of the American Indian peoples who created them thousands of years ago.

 The earthwork sites in Ohio were sacred spaces not just for local American Indian peoples but groups of American Indians from all over North America.
 Exotic (non-local) materials were being brought by the people gathering at these sites from over 1800 miles away.
-American Indians coming to gather at the Hopewell Ceremonial Earthworks were bringing obsidian from the Rocky Mountain region, lightening whelk shells and shark teeth from the Gulf of Mexico and Atlantic Ocean, mica from the Blue Ridge Mountain Region, and copper from the Upper Peninsula of Michigan.
+American Indians coming to gather at the Hopewell Ceremonial Earthworks were bringing obsidian from the Rocky Mountain region, lightning whelk shells and shark teeth from the Gulf of Mexico and Atlantic Ocean, mica from the Blue Ridge Mountain Region and copper from the Upper Peninsula of Michigan.
 All these materials were transformed into ceremonial items that were laid to rest in these earthworks in Ohio.

 Despite the fact that a great deal of the Newark Earthworks complex was lost to agriculture and development, two aspects of it remain: the Octagon and the Great Circle.
 The citizens of Licking County had the foresight to preserve these spaces.
-They are still used as places of coming together, sharing, and celebrating but maybe in different ways than originally intended.
+They are still used as places of coming together, sharing and celebrating but maybe in different ways than originally intended.
 Regardless, they are sacred spaces and hold a special place in the hearts of many.
 The local communities around the earthwork remember it as the county fairgrounds and as a place for family reunions and gatherings.
 But the site is especially meaningful to American Indian peoples.
 Their ancestors constructed the earthen walls that make up the Newark Earthworks and many other earthwork sites.
-They are the ones who lived, worked, played, and celebrated on the land that is now Ohio for thousands of years.
+They are the ones who lived, worked, played and celebrated on the land that is now Ohio for thousands of years.

 Exterior wall of the Great Circle Earthwork.
 Photo courtesy of Brad Lepper.

-In September 2023 the Newark Earthworks, along with 6 other Hopewell Ceremonial Earthworks, were inscribed on the UNESCO World Heritage List.
+In September of 2023, the Newark Earthworks, along with 6 other Hopewell Ceremonial Earthworks, were inscribed on the UNESCO World Heritage List.
 These other sites include Fort Ancient and 5 sites within Hopewell Culture National Historical Park.
 These earthworks are masterpieces of creative human genius and are lasting marks of a culture that is no longer present that was influential to shaping the landscape.
 Learn more about these sites by visiting the Hopewell Ceremonial Earthworks webpage!

 Join us in preserving the Newark Earthworks and telling the story of this important site by lending a helping hand with site maintenance, educational and interpretive programs, and more!
-Find out more about volunteering at the Ohio History Connection here!
+Find out more about volunteering at the Ohio History Connection here.

 Please visit this webpage regularly or check our Facebook Page to get updates and info about upcoming events.